 Another common cause of gas and bloating, small intestinal bacterial overgrowth, is also detected by breath testing.
 Typically, your small bowel is relatively sterile, but if it has become overgrown with bacteria they will ferment the sugar in the breath test’s solution and be picked up by the machine in a similar fashion.

 Typically, for gas and bloating that doesn’t improve with diet modifications, we start looking deeper.
 Upper endoscopy is a procedure in which you are given some medication through an IV to make you sleepy and comfortable, and then a small camera is passed through your mouth down into your stomach and small intestine.
-With this
+With this study your doctor can rule out things like celiac disease, parasites of the small bowel, ulcers, gastritis, Helicobacter pylori (bacteria that can live in the stomach) and obstructions or cancers of the stomach.

 Sometimes gas and bloating occur because fluids and gas can’t move through the gastrointestinal tract like they should.
 This can be caused either by slow motility or an obstruction (like a tumor).
 The ways these issues are ruled out are with radiology studies.
 The most common are: